schlotg/viage/docs/api.md

 }
 ```

-The optional source component allows the string to be evalauted as a template string against the source.
+The optional source component allows the string to be evaluated as a template string against the source.
 This is useful for external HTML that is imported but contains template parameters.
 Consider the following:

 test.html:
 ```HTML